GENI-NSF/geni-tools/README-omni.txt

 == Running Omni ==

-=== The following options are supported: ===
+=== Supported options ===
+Omni supports the following command-line options.

 -c FILE   Location of your config file (default ~/.gcf/omni_config)

--f FRAMEWORK   Control framework to use (e.g. my_sfa), overriding default in config file.
+-f FRAMEWORK   Control framework to use (e.g. my_sfa), overriding
+        default in config file.
 The framework is a section named in the config file.

 -n, --native   Use native RSpecs (default)
 --omnispec     Use OmniSpec RSpecs (deprecated)